kwokcb/materialxusd/README.md

 - Preprocessing Utilities:
   - `preprocess_mtlx.py` : Tries to preprocess a MaterialX document so that it considered valid by USD.
 Currently this includes logic to:
     - Encapsulate top level nodes in a MaterialX document into a nodegraph.
 Connections are preserved.
+    - Resolve any implicit geometry stream bindings on `inputs` and make them explicit by adding geometric stream nodes and binding them to any inputs with implicit bindings.
+Note that this requires loading in the standard library to get node definitions.

 ## Usage